memgraph/gqlalchemy/docs/installation.md

     ```

 !!! danger
     Python 3.11 users: On Windows, GQLAlchemy is not yet compatible with this Python version.
-Linux users can install GQLAlchemy **without** the DGL extra (due to its dependencies not supporting Python 3.11 yet).
 If this is currently a blocker for you, please let us know by [opening an issue](https://github.com/memgraph/gqlalchemy/issues).

 ## Install with pip